AlayaNetwork/alaya-devdocs/website/docs/MTool_offline_tutorial.md

 > -name: staking
 > -type: NORMAL
 > -address:
-> mainnet: atp124xmsmd0uf5cvk7v3s36eytqezqsjfcxscu8yv
+> address: atp124xmsmd0uf5cvk7v3s36eytqezqsjfcxscu8yv
-> testnet: atx124xmsmd0uf5cvk7v3s36eytqezqsjfcx67qdhx
 > -public key: 0x9521cd81ba28d5d1c23bb7ddb7042d146375203d35000c0289178027abd4dc09bca30257739df166201e73497485242f41d5f50d46bc3c7e4385f81bde560db0
 >
-> Important write this Private Key in a safe place.
+>Important write this Private Key in a safe place.
 > It is the important way to recover your account if you ever forget your password.
 > 4630b6d86bc74bffd4ca8cfc18bceec562cb40fc5080c258452a04a69bc1ee07
 >
-> Important write this mnemonic phrase in a safe place.
+>Important write this mnemonic phrase in a safe place.
 > It is the important way to recover your account if you ever forget your password.
 > worry jewel penalty jealous expect embark outer eternal verb rebuild rice kidney
 > ```
 >
-> The wallet address format is adjusted to Bech32, where:
+>The wallet address format is adjusted to Bech32, where:
 >
-> ʻatp124xmsmd0uf5cvk7v3s36eytqezqsjfcxscu8yv`: main network account address, starting with atp;
+>ʻatp124xmsmd0uf5cvk7v3s36eytqezqsjfcxscu8yv`: main network account address, starting with atp;
 >
-> ʻatx124xmsmd0uf5cvk7v3s36eytqezqsjfcx67qdhx`: is the testnet account address, starting with atx;
+>`4630b6d86bc74bffd4ca8cfc18bceec562cb40fc5080c258452a04a69bc1ee07` is the wallet private key;
 >
-> `4630b6d86bc74bffd4ca8cfc18bceec562cb40fc5080c258452a04a69bc1ee07` is the wallet private key;
+>`worry jewel penalty jealous expect embark outer eternal verb rebuild rice kidney` is the mnemonic phrase.
 >
-> `worry jewel penalty jealous expect embark outer eternal verb rebuild rice kidney` is the mnemonic phrase.
->
-> For security reasons, users need to back up the wallet's private key or mnemonic phrase (either all or one of them), which can be used for recovery when the wallet is lost.
+>For security reasons, users need to back up the wallet's private key or mnemonic phrase (either all or one of them), which can be used for recovery when the wallet is lost.
 It is recommended that users back up the mnemonic phrase or private key to a secure storage medium, such as an offline machine.

 ### Restore wallet